 Over 15 years after the mass culling’s and we are seeing far less Dingoes roaming the island.
 Independent studies by ecologists and researchers have confirmed locals and dingo activist’s claims that the Fraser Island dingo is in dire need of protection.

 In the last 25 years many Dingoes have been destroyed.
-Dingoes are destroyed by QPWS as a consequence to negative interaction with visitors to the island and this continues to be the case today.
+Dingoes are destroyed by QPWS as a consequence of negative interaction with visitors to the island and this continues to be the case today.
 We believe we could do more to aid the Dingoes natural survival rates and shouldn’t remain ignorant to the problem that we are creating.
 At Drop Bear Adventures we believe in education and that knowledge can help us live sustainably with the Dingoes.

 The big question is, will we choose to protect the Dingo or our growing Tourist numbers?
 We have all heard the story of Yellow Stone National Park (http://www.yellowstonepark.com/wolf-reintroduction-changes-ecosystem/); would it be completely unmerited to think that Fraser Island could be yet another example of humans devastating our wildlife and obliviously destroying our precious eco system?